 Once surgery is over, your doctor will monitor your progress, but other professionals will actually take care of you.

-“At a comprehensive hospital like Keck Medicine, your circulating nurse, scrub tech, anesthesiologist and nurse anesthetist have a depth of knowledge and an arsenal of tools and equipment to handle any complication under the sun,” Dr. Wong said.
+“At a comprehensive hospital like Keck Medicine of USC, your circulating nurse, scrub tech, anesthesiologist and nurse anesthetist have a depth of knowledge and an arsenal of tools and equipment to handle any complication under the sun,” Wong says.
 “Having a skilled support team can make a huge difference in your comfort level and recovery.”